Kizoky/postal3-hammerplusplus-tool/README.md

 ![App](https://i.imgur.com/e63Xsia.png)
 ![Features](https://i.imgur.com/8ujpwC9.png)

+# How-To
+- Use the program to link directories, it'll look for a Hammer++, and 'p3' or 'cr_base' folder if it's a valid Postal 3 installation
+- Put Postal 3's Hammer FGD file into the FGD Fixer, it'll create a fixed copy of the FGD which you need to use it later
+- In Hammer++ use 'SourceTest' when it asks for a game configuration to use (don't attempt creating a custom configuration because it will not work properly!)
+- Go to 'Tools->Options...' and add the fixed FGD into 'Game Data files'
+- If Hammer++ is showing black screen, relink directories, and avoid linking 'shaders' or 'sounds' folder next time

 # Why does this work?
 Hammer++ crashes whenever it's opened in Postal 3's root folder, as such there had to be an alternative way of loading maps with the map editor.